Instruction for Authors

 The Académie des sciences cannot be held responsible for any copyright infringement associated with any of the contents of the Comptes Rendus Biologie.
 The team of the Publications Department of the Académie is at your disposal to help you on these questions.

 By publishing in Comptes Rendus Biologies, authors grant the journal the right of first publication and distribution of the final published version (version of records or version of reference).
 This right is materialized by the signature of a contract of transfer of rights.

-All articles in Comptes Rendus Biologies (including content published prior to 2020 - please note that PDF files published before March 2022 contain an incorrect copyright notice) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits the journal to use and reproduce the articles and to create derivative works in any medium and format, including for commercial purposes.
+All articles in Comptes Rendus Biologies (including content published prior to 2020) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits the journal to use and reproduce the articles and to create derivative works in any medium and format, including for commercial purposes.